windows10isgood/my-joke-virus/About.md

 # Safe To Use? 🤨

 1. Disable your antivirus.
-2. Download of my viruses [if it the file type rar only download winrar frist]
+2. Download of my viruses [if the file type rar only download winrar frist]

 __________________________